 —First Lady Michelle Obama

 Having your student move to college can be both a challenging and exciting time.
-Many of us in Student Academic Success Programs are former first-generation college students.
+Many of us in the Center for Student Success are former first-generation college students.

 To help in your transition, consider these five tips that we’ve either learned from our own parents, or from parents of students whom we have mentored and supported: